New Zealand Certificate in Construction Trade Skills (Level 3), Carpentry Strand

 Future employment opportunities might be

-• Labourer in the construction industry
+• Labourer within the construction industry

 • Apprentice carpenter